bekk/bekk-christmas/post/javascript/vanilla-spa.md

 By using the function `window.onhashchange`, we can detect when the hash in the URL changes.
 Combining this with anchors, and we have a way detect when we should changing the content of the SPA.

-The URL hash is easily accessible trough `location.hash`.
+The URL hash is easily accessible through `location.hash`.

 ```js
 var path;